 The Panel is appointed by the Vice Provost and Dean of Research and shall be made up of at least five members with expertise in general issues of laboratory biosafety, use of infectious materials, and recombinant DNA technology.
 Individuals on the Panel include faculty and staff, one student nominated by the ASSU Committee on Nominations who is either an upperclassman or preferably a graduate student with previous biosafety experience, two members from the local community not otherwise affiliated with the University, and any others who may be invited to serve when their expertise is required.

 Voting ex officio members shall include representatives of the: Department of Environmental Health & Safety (Biosafety Officer) and Department of Comparative Medicine (a veterinarian).
-Non-voting ex officio members shall include representatives of the: Department of Environmental Health & Safety (Associate Vice Provost), Office of Vice Provost and Dean of Research and Office of General Counsel (consultation basis).
+Non-voting ex officio members shall include representatives of the: Department of Environmental Health & Safety (Associate Vice Provost or their representative), Office of Vice Provost and Dean of Research and Office of General Counsel (consultation basis).

 The term of membership on the Panel is a 12-month renewable period beginning October 1 through September 30.